RalucaNicola/workshop-holiday-map/README.md

 Then open your browser at http://localhost:3000/

-## Discover the structure of the project
+## The one where we discover the structure of the story 🕵️

 Take a look at the structure of [index.html](./index.html).
 The story map has: